-It’s been over five years now since we founded The Fifth Person.
+It’s been over six years now since we founded The Fifth Person.
 In that period, we’ve shared our investment insights and analysis, published hundreds of articles, and written about how anyone can achieve financial independence through prudent and long-term investing.

 Along the way, we’ve received several emails from readers who wanted a practical guide on how to start investing in Singapore.
 This was when we realised that while a blog is a great way to share our research and insights in a timely manner, it’s not the best way to organise information about a topic in a practical, step-by-step sequence.